harnettd/transform-analyze-with-sql/cleaning_data.md

 ### 5. Fixing Typos

-In the all_sessions table, there are entries in the country and/or city column of '(not set)' or 'not available in this data set'.
-I set this to null with
+In the all_sessions table, there are entries in the country and/or city column of '(not set)' or 'not available in this demo dataset'.
+I set these to null with

 ```sql
 update all_sessions